yemisprojects/eks-infra/README.md

     An IAM identity will be required the pipeline to authenticate to AWS and carry out account.
 At a minimum, it requires permission to the S3 bucket, dynamoDB table (for remote backend) and to deploy the desired resources.
 See this [AWS blog](https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/) for more information.

-3. **Add GitHub Secrets**

-    _Note: While the IAM role does not contain any secrets or credentials we still utilize GitHub Secrets as a convenient means to parameterize the identity information._
+#### Add GitHub Secrets

-    Create the following secrets on the repository:
+    Within your github repository, create the following secrets on the repository.
+Use the terraform output values from the previous terr.

     - `AWS_ROLE` : Federated IAM role to be utilized by Github actions
     - `CICD_TFSTATE_BUCKET` : Bucket name for remote backed for jenkins remote backend